|

 up sorting the all important jam butties and pot of coffee out, time to

+get ready.
 Last preperations were made and all clothing and equipment for the next

 two days were rammed into camelbacks.
 Whilst we waited for first light,